 Development standards and mitigation requirements would be specified in a Development Agreement to be negotiated with the City.
 There would be one consistent set of Covenants, Conditions and Restrictions (CC&Rs) to be enforced by a Homeowner's Association.

 Alternative 2: Reduced Residential Density

-The conceptual land use plan for the Reduced Residential Density Alternative is shown on Figure 1.4-2.
-Principal features include:
+The conceptual land use plan for the Reduced Residential Density Alternative includes the following principal features: